How to register for classes

 - Apply for admission AND

-- Be assigned an advisor
+- Meet with your assigned program advisor

 When you complete those steps, your advisor will assist you in developing a schedule of classes that fit your schedule and meet the requirements of the program in which you are enrolled.